laanp/Icarus_Mods/README.md

     - (1) Anvil
     - (1) Masonry Bench

-  - "Pete's All Seeds Farming Packet" - Workshop item under new Menu called "Pete's Kits" - Contains the following seeds:
+  - "Pete's All Seeds Farming Packet" - Workshop Seed Pouch under new Menu called "Pete's Kits" - When consumed on planet, unbundles a modified Seed Pouch (30 slots) that will contain the following (21) seeds:
     - (5) Berry
     - (5) Corn
     - (5) Coffee